osmosis-labs/osmosis/x/cosmwasmpool/README.md

 the contract needs to be able to create share tokens.

 We handle this by utilizing the `x/tokenfactory` module.
-Each pool have share denom with this pattern: `tokenfactory/{contract_address}/{pool_id}`.
+Each pool has share denom with this pattern: `factory/{contract_address}/cw-pool/{custom-name}`.

-The  pool contract should have the knowledge of its pool id in state.
-Similarly, we store that in state in chain-code as well.
+The contract address uniquely identifies a pool.
+We also use cw-pool to make these denoms distinguishable from other tokenfactory denoms and provide contracts the ability to customize the `{custom-name}`.

 Each contract is responsible for minting and burning its token factory shares.
 The chain does no interaction with tokenfactory.

 To integrate `x/cosmwasmpool` into the `x/incentives` module, it also needs to create gauges.